 Some of the common symptoms of pericarditis include the following:

-- Intense and sharp chest pain in the centre (breastbone) or left side of the chest
+Intense and sharp chest pain in the center (breastbone) or left side of the chest

 What makes pericarditis worse?